kklibo/hashdeep-compare/README.md

 * _no_match_entries_file1
 * _no_match_entries_file2

+Because each category is written to its own output file, you can use any text editor to analyze the results, and quickly confirm that any category that should be empty actually is (i.e.: has an empty output file).

 ### Supplemental: handling of partially-invalid input logs
 When reading a hashdeep log, hashdeep-compare performs two content checks: